bradleysundberg/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 A simple math application that performs basic arithmetic operations using methods in a separate class.

 # MethodExample
-This project focuses on developing and applying methods to organize code and avoid repetition.
+This example focuses on developing and applying methods for organizing code and avoiding repetition.

 # OperatorOverloadDemo
 Demonstrates how operators like "+" can be customized to work with user-defined classes.